 Apple Products in India

-Lately Apple products have become very popular in India.
-The official showrooms are having roaring business.
+Lately, Apple products have become very popular in India.
+The official showrooms are having a roaring business.
 Reasonably sure all his fans in India would say RIP.